 I am a Collaborative Practice Coach.
 The Coach is an impartial facilitator and steward of the process, assisting you both and your lawyers and to efficiently use the process and optimise your contributions to it.

-This is an interdisciplinary process where you will sometimes benefit from the expertise of other collaboratively trained professionals like accountants, financial advisers or child consultants.
-You choose whether you also want these professionals involved.
+This is an interdisciplinary process where you will sometimes benefit from the expertise of other collaboratively trained professionals like accountants, financial advisers or child consultants, if you choose.

 The Collaborative Process

 The collaborative practice process usually looks like this.
 There are generally three five-way meetings (ie involving five people: the couple, their lawyers and the coach).
 You may with your lawyers before and after these meetings, and sometimes with other professionals.